kovetskiy/mark/README.md

 - `-c <path>` or `--config <path>` — Specify a path to the configuration file.
 - `-k` — Lock page editing to current user only to prevent accidental manual edits over Confluence Web UI.
 - `--space <space>` - Use specified space key.
-If not specified space ley must be set in a page metadata.
+If the space key is not specified, it must be set in the page metadata.
 - `--drop-h1` – Don't include H1 headings in Confluence output.
   This option corresponds to the `h1_drop` setting in the configuration file.
 - `--title-from-h1` - Extract page title from a leading H1 heading.
-If no H1 heading on a page then title must be set in a page metadata.
+If no H1 heading on a page exists, then title must be set in the page metadata.
   This option corresponds to the `h1_title` setting in the configuration file.
 - `--dry-run` — Show resulting HTML and don't update Confluence page content.
 - `--minor-edit` — Don't send notifications while updating Confluence page.